 - Use keywords – Keywords help Google to understand your image well exactly like alt tags.

 Say for example – If you are using an image to explain the importance of image alt tag in SEO.
 Then, name your image as – Image-Alt-Tag-In-SEO.jpg

 - Use Hyphens – Hyphen is used as the file name separator between keywords.

 The file name should not contain plus signs (+), underscores (_), and whitespace ( ).

 Image plays a crucial role in loading time of a website.

 Smaller the image in a website – faster the loading time and vice versa.

 If you’re displaying an image of an actual size 2000 x 1000 pixels in a section of a website of size 200 x 100 pixels!
 Then, the entire image with actual size will still have to be loaded!

 Here comes the role of scaling an image.
-Although, WordPress provide multiple options to display image in multiple sizes after upload.
+Although, WordPress provides multiple options to display an image in multiple sizes after upload.